Wedding Photography at Morden Park House, Merton

 The Sheridan Room: Plenty of Space for Photography

-The marriage ceremonies I’ve photographed at Merton Register Office all took place in the Sheridan Room which backs out onto the park.
+The marriage ceremonies I’ve photographed at the Merton Register Office have all taken place in the Sheridan Room, which opens onto the park.

-I immediately fell in love with the room as it had beautiful large windows and French doors on two sides, allowing the gorgeous Spring morning light to filter in.
+I immediately fell in love with the room, which had beautiful, large windows and French doors on two sides, allowing the gorgeous Spring morning light to filter in.
 There was also plenty of space to move around at the front, enabling me to photograph discreetly from all sides.
 The room has recently undergone a facelift.
 Gone are the carpet and huge window drapes.
 The room now has a crisp and fresh look.

-It’s the subtle moments that make the wedding photographs: Here, the groom gives his bride a lovely natural smile, and I quickly recorded it.
+The subtle moments make the wedding photographs: Here, the groom gave his bride a lovely, natural smile, and I quickly recorded it.

 Arrival at Merton Register Office